 And for those readers who work from home, don’t worry, you’re not left out of the wellness chatter!
 Regardless of your specific business, the nature of our jobs share many similarities.
 One such similarity is a sedentary culture and sitting is taking a huge toll on our health.
 Researchers continue to find evidence that prolonged sitting increases the risk of developing cancer, heart disease and type 2 diabetes.
 What’s equally as frightening is the fact that long-term sitting is not reversible through exercise.
 The solution?
 Incorporate standing, pacing and other forms of activity into your normal day—and standing at your desk for part of it is the easiest way of doing so.
 You can make your own standing workstation at minimal cost and could be one of the easiest and healthiest changes you make during your workday.

-Surprisingly enough, you don’t need a robust wellness budget in order to install a wellness program that’s efficient, smart and goal-oriented.
+Surprisingly enough, you don’t need a robust wellbeing budget in order to install a wellbeing program that’s efficient, smart and goal-oriented.
 It takes time to break old habits and develop new ones and companies cannot approach wellness as a quick-fix solution.

-Interested in establishing a more robust wellness program for your office?
+Interested in establishing a more robust wellbeing program for your office?
 Learn more about our wellness philosophy: